 - 12.11.7.
 At least 30% of the floor space must be left open for the reptile to move about easily, feed, water, and defecate, and to make movements necessary for thermoregulation when appropriate to the species. - 12.11.8.
-A thermometer must be used to determine the temperature inside the enclosure. - 12.11.9.
+A thermometer must be used to determine the temperature inside the enclosure.
+Enclosures that do not contain a thermometer must record the temperature weekly and anytime a new reptile or amphibian is added to the enclosure. - 12.11.9.
 Humidity within the enclosure must be maintained as appropriate to the species.
-A hygrometer must be used to determine the humidity inside the enclosure. - 12.11.10.
+A hygrometer must be used to determine the humidity inside the enclosure.
+Enclosures that do not contain a hygrometer must record the humidity weekly and anytime a new reptile or amphibian is added to the enclosure. - 12.11.10.
 As appropriate to the species, UVB lighting must be provided as part of the enclosure.
 UVB bulbs must be metered to ensure appropriate output.
 The enclosure must be constructed to allow UVB light to penetrate the enclosure.
-Facilities housing reptiles must have the ability to meter the available UVB by means of a metering device. - 12.11.11.
-Wholesale only facilities keeping herptiles fewer than 14 days may submit written request to the Commissioner for an exemption from the UVB requirement.
+Facilities housing reptiles must have the ability to meter the available UVB by means of a metering device.
+UVB lighting must be recorded monthly and anytime a new reptile is added to the enclosure. - 12.11.11.
+Wholesale only facilities keeping herptiles fewer than 14 days may submit written request to the Commissioner for an exemption from the UVB requirement. - 12.11.12.
+Lizards - 12.11.12.1.

-12.11.12.
-Lizards

-- 12.11.12.1.
 Regardless of the minimum space required, the dimensions of the enclosure must allow all animals to exhibit normal postural movement and be appropriate to the species. - 12.11.12.2.
 The required space per lizard is to be calculated as: (1.5L)(L)(.5L) = required cubic inches. - 12.11.12.3.
 No enclosure may house more than 36 lizards regardless of calculated space. - 12.11.12.4.
 In addition to the minimum space requirement, a basking area is required as appropriate to the species. - 12.11.12.5.
 For lizards housed in groups the following space must be provided for each additional lizard: - (L = length of individual lizard in inches measured from tip of nose to tip of tail) - 12.11.12.5.1.
 Each lizard over 12 inches added to an enclosure must have a minimum of 500 cubic inches. - 12.11.12.5.2.
 Each lizard over 16 inches added to an enclosure must have a minimum of 1800 cubic inches. - 12.11.12.5.3.
 Each lizard over 20 inches added to an enclosure must have a minimum of 3000 cubic inches. - 12.11.12.5.4.
 Each lizard over 24 inches added to an enclosure must have a minimum of 5000 cubic inches.